eXascaleInfolab/TSM-Bench/README.md

 ```

 ___
-## Compression Performance
+## Storage Performance

-The storage performance of a system is given as follows:
+The storage performance of a system could be accessed as follows:

 ```bash
     $ cd systems/{system}